Case Study: Chronic Hip Flexor Pain When Running 90% Better Within 3 Days

 All we had to do was treat her issue at the root cause, which required no stretching, spinal adjustments or soft tissue work!

-Find Your Missing Link
+Find Your Missing Link To Hip Flexor Pain

 In total, I saw Julie for six sessions over the course of two months.
 In that period, we covered a significant amount of resistance training, including a number of exercises that transformed how she felt: